department-of-veterans-affairs/vets-website/docs/LinksAndButtons.md

     1. SUCCESS CRITERIA:
     2. Respond to ENTER keypress
     3. The browser URL changes
-    4. HTML5 history object changes
+    4. HTML5 history object changes.
+(Not applicable if using React Router.)
     5. Avoid hash route URLs if possible.
 These interfere with in-page anchor links, and were common with early SPA libraries like Backbone.
+(Not applicable if using React Router.)
     6. Append anchor links to URL when a link points to an in-page anchor ID (skip nav, tabs)
     7. Do not add role=“button” to links.
-Screen readers announce the link as “button”, and changes user   * Recommended to underline links when in paragraphs or blocks of text
+Screen readers announce the link as “button”, and changes user
+    8. Recommended to underline links when in paragraphs or blocks of text
 2. Buttons perform a UI action
     1. SUCCESS CRITERIA:
     2. Respond to ENTER, SPACEBAR keypresses